-- Psychiatrists including Professor Gordon Turnbull, Dr James Kustow, Dr Christos Dimitriou, Dr Shruthi Guruswamy.
+- Psychiatrists including Dr James Kustow, Dr Christos Dimitriou, Dr Shruthi Guruswamy.

 - Chartered psychologists.

-- Traumatologists: trained trauma therapists providing a systematic treatment approach for trauma and PTSD, using evidence-based protocols according to client requirements, which may draw from a range of approaches including: Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation Reprocessing (EMDR), Narrative Exposure Therapy (NET), Imagery Rescripting & Reprocessing Therapy (IRRT), Cognitive Processing Therapy (CPT).
+- Traumatologists: trained trauma therapists providing a systematic treatment approach for trauma and PTSD, using evidence-based protocols according to the client’s clinical need, which may draw from a range of approaches including: Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation Reprocessing (EMDR), Narrative Exposure Therapy (NET), Imagery Rescripting & Reprocessing Therapy (IRRT), Cognitive Processing Therapy (CPT).